TopG85/TopG85/README.md

 Hello!! 👋🏻
 I'm a junior software developer.
 October 2025 I finished the Full Stack Development for AI Augmented Developer course with the Code Institute and recently got a pass grade.
 I'm actively pursuing a career in the tech industry.
 I am learning a range of methodologies, including coding languages such as
-## Frontend
-HTML, CSS and Tailwind, JavaScript.
-## Backend
-Python and Django.

 ## Project